Sirkles/OracleSQLDocs/README.md

 Database Concepts 7th Edition by Kroenke (ISBN: 9780133544626) Murach's Oracle SQL + PL/SQL 8th Edition by Murach (ISBN: 9781890774509)

-Some of our examples use tables from the Murach book.
+Some of our examples use tables from the aforementioned Murach book.